Meet Tilia and Timber, MNP’s Conservation Dogs!

 For years scientists have tried to replicate the power and efficiency of the canine nose.
 The results keep coming back the same: The canine nose is second to none.
 Coupled with an insatiable desire to work and serve, Tilia and Timber help us find things humans often can’t!

 Have an idea about what plant or animal Tilia or Timber could add to their scent library?
 Are you or your organization interested in hiring them?
 Contact Cory at firstname.lastname@example.org!

 Tilia is a chocolate, English Field Labrador.
 She is Wisconsin’s FIRST on-staff conservation dog.
 She assists us in monitoring animal species and eradicating invasive plants.
 Tilia’s work is on the cutting edge of conservation science!

-Tilia’s scents: Blue-Spotted Salamander, Eastern Tiger Salamander, Wild Parsnip, and Garlic Mustard.
+Tilia’s scents: Blue-Spotted Salamander, Eastern Tiger Salamander, Wood Turtle, Wild Parsnip, and Garlic Mustard.

 Who is Timber?